 If we believe in the words that God has spoken then our faith must lead us to prepare for revival.
 I believe this preparation begins by actively seeking a broken and contrite heart before God.

-In calling us to rend our hearts, Cindy Jacobs prophesied that God would give our nation “the gift of tears”.
-On the surface of it, the offer of a gift of tears and a broken heart is decidedly unattractive.
+On the surface of it, the gift of a broken heart is decidedly unattractive.
 Any tearing is painful, and especially so when it involves the heart.
 Our heart is our identity.
 It is who we are.
 To rend our hearts is to have the most precious part of us broken into pieces, and no one wants to be broken, especially not so deeply.
 It’s the opposite of the wholeness that we seek.